 As the original agreement makes clear, CPO has never owned the name Chelsea Football Club.
 The name would only ever move across into CPO ownership should the club leave Stamford Bridge without the consent of CPO.

-What are the details of the season tickets being offered to shareholders in a new stadium should one be built?
+What are the details of the season tickets being offered to shareholders in a new stadium should

 The club is not simply offering season tickets.
 It is offering shareholders voting yes the chance to have a priority choice on where their season ticket seat would be located.